Chair, Te Hau Toka Group

 A well-known longtime Queenstown local and business entrepreneur, John has been a strong community advocate for various causes over the years.
 And as a three-time cancer survivor who lives with Parkinson's disease, he also knows from personal experience the importance of effective equitable health services and ensuring patient voices are heard.

-To this end, John’s been the independent Chair of the Southern DHB Mental Health and Addiction Network Leadership Group (NLG) since 2015.
+To this end, John’s been the independent Chair of the Te Whatu Ora Southern Mental Health and Addiction Network Leadership Group (NLG) since 2015.
 The NLG oversees the whole mental health system in the district and includes both health and community representatives.
 The NLG was instrumental in the formation of Te Hau Toka in 2020.

 John previously chaired the Central Lakes Health Network and the South Island Cancer Consumer Group, and in 2021 retired as a Queenstown Lakes District Councillor after five years.